 Lust for ivory must end.
 We can help by simply reconsidering what holds value in our lives, with no example more poignant than the seemingly archaic market for ivory trinkets.
 The poachers who kill more than thirty-thousand elephants each year forego long-term ecological and communal benefits in exchange for short-term gain to the benefit of a small group of criminals.
 In place of such unworthy artifacts as ivory trinkets, we can help by upholding beauty in nature: a wonderful world with elephants.

 In the lead up to the release of White Elephant, Animat Habitat aims to partner with conservation efforts on the ground in Africa, and to maintain a more complete listing of wildlife conservation parks and projects in a section of the website dedicated to information and resources.
 Here are a sample of summaries of forward-thinking foundations doing positive work for elephants, with an admitted bias to those that have provided further information on the Internet.

-A range of conservation volunteering across South-Western Africa, including a hands-on elephant and rhino program in Zimbabwe.
-Their emphasis is wildlife conservation, with time spent in the game park as well as educating the community on the importance of the environment and its wildlife.
+African Impact hosts a range of conservation volunteering across south-west Africa, including a hands-on elephant and rhino program in Zimbabwe.
+The emphasis is wildlife conservation, with time spent in the game park as well as educating the community on the importance of the environment and its wildlife.
 Volunteer.

 DSWF fund anti-poaching teams and undercover investigations into criminal networks, “to protect wildlife species and to establish a sustainable future for them in the wild.”
 David Shepherd and other leading wildlife artists sell prints and gift cards on the site to help fund the foundation.
 Good idea!

 IEF are working in Kenya, Tanzania, Uganda and Lower Zambezi to increase the presence of security personnel for elephant monitoring and anti-poaching projects within the Serengeti ecosystem.
 Their vision is to create a sustainable future for elephants, by linking people and elephants for their mutual long-term benefit.

-Find a more complete list of wildlife conservation parks and projects we love, here.
+Find a more complete list of wildlife conservation parks and projects in Africa.